hansos/Tk_USBLib/readme.md

 ### 2020-12-01
 - The Event Listener is now using Win32_PnPEntity to sence device insertion/removal.
-- The Device Detection class (USBDevices) replaced with two other classes.
+- The existing Device Detection class (USBDevices) replaced with two other classes.
 One using Win32_PnPEntity, another using Win32_USBHub.
+- A new Deveice Device Detection class (USBDevices)  class created, merging data from Win32_PnPEntity and Win32_USBHub.
 - An interface for the two Device Detection classes is added.

 ### 2020-11-29 (Initial version)